distarla/FrontEnd-Project/README.md

 All of this are examples of things I know that can be improved with time and practice and will improve also my app's performance.

-As I finished my first goal and decided to take an extra step and add more functionalities, I got to an issue with adding an event, deleting it and clicking that same day.
-It didn't work without clicking another day first.
-Unfortunately I detected that error too late to manage to solve it.
-Also, a few days before the scheduled date for turning in the project, a lot of performance warnings showed up in the console which I didn't get to manage.
-Through research I found out it was a browser functionality which was turned on in recent updates and is fixable through refactoring css's and code to faster performance ones but also that the frameworks' development environment contributes to these issues.
-Like addressed before, I didn't got the time for code refactoring and, since it were just warnings, I had to let them that way.

 As a final result I am glad I was able to finish my first objective and even add more functionalities to this project.
 For my self evaluation, my review on the evaluating criteria is the following:

 I believe that the dimension and complexity of the project are according to what was expected but in some ways, aren't according to what I've envisioned.
-I managed to achieve more than my primary goal and the application is fully functional, except for the small bug I didn't got the time to fix.
+I managed to achieve more than my primary goal and the application is fully functional.
-I believe, in some cases, there are better solutions for my code, specially in a reusability perspective but I did take an extra step in assuring my researches were about the most recent versions of the technology and the code was the most efficient.
+I believe, in some cases, there are better solutions for my code, specially in a reusability and performance perspective but I did take an extra step in assuring my researches were about the most recent versions of the technology and the code was the most efficient.
 In some cases though I didn't apply what I considered the best solution because at that time, I had struggles with it, for example, the case of the fetch context.
 Regarding UI/UX, at a design level, my application is really simple.
 I believe the components fit well together and the usability is what is required for this case. application tries to be responsive in all scenarios but, with the calendar on table format and lack of time, this was not an issue I had much time to spend on.